forestgrape/coronavirus/index.md

 Remark: Mers-Cov has a different cell entry receptor (DPP4).
 However the ability of a virus to efficiently takeover a cell depends not on the cell entry receptor alone (extended explanation in work).
 This is just a piece of evidence in the overall picture.

 That in swab tests there are viruses in the nose and the mouth can be either caused by replication there or by breathing them up.
 [Kleinstreuer et al](#kleinstreuer) have shown that upon exhale particles are deposited in the nose.
 An widespread infection in the upper respiratory tract would likely yield a viral load in the lymph nodes too [to be confirmed, citation needed].

+<p id='evolution-and-adaption'>-----</p>

+## Evolution and Adaption
+The genetic evolution of coronaviruses is fast compared to other forms of life because:
+* a short average generation-time (only a few hours [to be confirmed])
+* properties of their RNA replication.
+The mechanism of RNA copying [[Woo et al.](#woo)] [more refs coming] is:
+    - RNA-dependent RNA polymerase, which yields a high rate of random point mutations compared to DNA polymerases, which generally have better proofreading capabilities.
+    - a homologous recombination mechanism.
+* Genome is encoded in RNA and not in DNA

+Coronaviruses have large genomes (in comparison to other RNA viruses and messenger RNAs) which both back the mentioned recombinations and encode complex proteins.
+Coronaviruses can adapt fast to changed or new environments if given time and opportunity.
+They can change the metabolism of the target cells in various ways.
+[in work]

+### conserved patterns
+[in work]
+Some parts of the coronavirus genome
+* Functional units of proteins.
+The more fundamental there function is, the more conserved they tend to be.
+* Internal proteins of viruses are more difficult to target for the immune system, therefore the corresponding genes have less evolutionary drive to adapt.
+* For coronaviruses, the replication mechanism is well conserved and thus the proteins involved.

+Examples of well conserved proteins for coronaviruses are:
+* RNA viruses need to duplicate their RNA for replication, which requires an RNA-dependent RNA polymerase protein.
+This protein is well conserved [to check, citation coming].
+* The coronavirus RNA is packaged with the help of a nucleocapsid protein, usually denoted by N.

+### changing patterns
+[in work]